charles-op/jobster-dashboard/README.md

 ```

 - set editor/browser side by side
-- copy/paste assets and readme from complete project
+- copy/paste assets and readme from the complete project

 #### 1) Spring Cleaning